 Introducing a new monthly series on the Lever blog, where we feature expert advice from select partners to help you source and hire the best for your company.
-This month, we’re kicking things off with the topic of measuring recruiting productivity.
+This month, we’re kicking things off with the topic of measuring recruiter productivity.

 We asked four talent experts to share their advice.
 Here’s what they had to say!